The Future of Liberty

 Mitch Daniels (30:40):

-We've seen it emphatically demonstrated as you say that a president can change a single person and the president can change the tone of public conversation for the worst remains to be seen.
-Whether that having happened, whether it can be changed in the other direction.
+We’ve seen it emphatically demonstrated, as you say, that a president can change the tone of public conversation for the worst.
+It remains to be seen whether, having happened, that tone can be changed in the other direction.

 George F. Will (31:03):

 That is the test.
-As you have said, here's this swing, a pendulum or a ratchet.
-If it's a ratchet that clicks in only one direction, then we're in serious trouble.
+As you have said, is this swing a pendulum or a ratchet?
+If it’s a ratchet that clicks in only one direction, then we’re in serious trouble.

 Mitch Daniels (32:59):

-If you didn't point that out, I was planning to.
+If you hadn’t pointed that out, I was planning to.

 George F. Will (33:02):